 The Seated Good Morning primarily targets the abs and lower back, while the traditional standing version primarily targets the hamstrings and glutes.
-When used together, their results are amplified.
+Therefore, when used together, their results are amplified.
 The Seated Good Morning can be added to every workout, a set or two at the beginning or end.
 The standing Good Morning works best when added to your back and leg workouts.
-Perform them before squats and deadlifts to maximize both lifts.
-Don’t overdo it.
+Secondly, perform them before squats and deadlifts to maximize both lifts.
+Although, don’t overdo it.
 You don’t need to use heavy weight for either exercise to be effective.

 SEATED GOOD MORNING

-Place the barbell, PVC pipe, or broom on your shoulders in a high bar squat position.
+For instance, place the barbell, PVC pipe, or broom on your shoulders in a high bar squat position.
 You can sit on a bench, in a chair, or on the floor.
 Slowly lower your torso towards the ground.
 Inhale as you start to bend forward.
 Pause slightly in the bottom position before slowly raising your torso to the starting position.
-Start to exhale as you raise your torso.
+Furthermore, start to exhale as you raise your torso.
 Really squeeze your abs at the top.
 Keep your head in a neutral position throughout the movement.
-Try to keep your arms locked by your sides, and your upper back fully engaged to get the most out of this exercise.
+However, try to keep your arms locked by your sides, and your upper back fully engaged to get the most out of this exercise.